linmx0130/PaperNotes/notes.md

+### Beyond Skip Connections: Top-Down Modulation for Object Detection
+* Authors: Abhinav Shrivastava, Rahul Sukthankar, Jitendra Malik, Abhinav Gupta
+* Index: arXiv 1612.06851
+* Reading date: 01/03/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Object detection, Convolutional neural networks

+This paper proposed top-down modulation that connects features from down-sampling convolution and up-sampling convolution layers.
+This network provided a simple and natural way to produce better high resolution feature maps.

+The experiments show that this method is useful in object detection task.
+The nice property of this method is that it could be used in any tasks that requires good high resolution feature maps.

+### Progressively Diffused Networks for Semantic Image Segmentation
+* Ruimao Zhang, Wei Yang, Zhangli Peng, Xiaogang Wang, Liang Lin
+* Index: arXiv 1702.05839
+* Reading date: 01/03/2017
+* Categoires: Computer Vision, Machine Learning
+* Tag: Semantic segmentation

+This paper proposed Progressively Diffused Network, which is able to diffuse information in the locally features in the convolutional feature maps.
+After diffusing information, the feature maps contain more global information while maintaining spatial information.

+In this work, the diffusing layer is implemented by convolutional LSTM.
+The experiments showed that this method may be able to improve existing semantic segmentation models.

 ### Understanding Convolution for Semantic Segmentation
 * Authors: Panqu Wang, Pengfei Chen, Ye Yuan, Ding Liu, Zehua Huang, Xiaodi Hou, Carrison Cottrell
 * Index: arXiv 1702.08502